Website Building - The Making of this Site

 Bitmap images are not suited to being displayed on a website, as I learned in the very early days of website building.
 All the images on this site are either GIF, PNG (both for drawings) or JPG (for photos).

 Load times can be excessive when many large images are displayed on a single page, regardless of how the image is scaled on the page.
 Therefore, for displaying thumbnails, separate scaled image files should always be used.
-The full-size photos on this site are 1,000 to 3,000 KB, compared to 3 to 5 KB for the thumbnail versions.
-While some photo sites have automatic thumbnail generation, I've uploaded all my thumbnails as separate files.
+The full-size photos on this site are 1,000 to 3,000 KB, compared to 20 to 40 KB for the smaller versions.
+While some photo sites have automatic thumbnail generation, I've uploaded all my smaller photos as separate files.
 The amount of time and space they require is trivial, and having them as separate files cuts down on the processing power needed at the server.
 In the past, I three sizes of photos (large, medium and thumbnail) but I've since downsized the medium photos to double as thumbnails, which significantly reduced space usage at a slight cost to bandwidth.

 Hosting the Website

 There are many existing servers available to host web sites.
-I've had a paid account with Bravenet since 2005 and have found it to be well-established, reliable and powerful.
 Host packages can either be free or require payment (usually $4 to $10 a month).
 While there are many good free web hosts out there, there are often serious restrictions, such as banner ads or limitations on file size and bandwidth.
 I've been hosting Trainiax using a paid account with Bravenet since 2005, and I've been highly satisfied with their generous hosting terms, prompt communication, solid uptime and rich feature set.

 The alternative to signing up for an existing hosting package is to buy or build a personal server.
 In this case, the major cost is in the initial expense rather than in the monthly or yearly payments with an online hosting package.
 A purpose-built server can provide greater flexibility than an online hosting package, but (depending on the system) it may not offer the advantage of having files stored off-site.